Suicide Awareness & Prevention Trainings

 QPR offers a traditional approach to understanding the impact and prevalence of suicide as well at the intervention tools.
 This training prepares participants to recognize the warnings signs, know what to say to someone who might be at risk for suicide and where to refer individuals for help.

-Spring '20 Open Session QPR Trainings:
+Summer '20 Open Session QPR Trainings:

 Campus Connect is an interactive training providing participants opportunities to enhance their knowledge, awareness, and skills concerning college student suicide.
 This training focuses on increasing gatekeepers’ knowledge about students in a suicidal crisis, developing empathic listening and communication skills, and how to compassionately and directly ask students about their suicidal thoughts.
 This training is specifically for college students.